-Seen some foreign tourists especially from the west hanging out and having afternoon tea here.
+I have seen some foreign tourists hanging out and having afternoon tea here, especially from the West.
 One of them is using a wheelchair.
 It is as if they are a full-time traveler or may have migrated here for a while.

 We stopped at the edge of a shophouse to rest a while after a long walk.
 We walked almost 1km starting from Hua Hin Night Market.
 A beautiful arrangement of colorful plain fabrics here.